cyberark/Conjur-Store-n-Fetch/README.md

 docker-compose run conjur policy load root one-variable.yml
 ```

-The subcommand `policy load root` means that we're loading this policy at the
+The command `policy load root` means that we're loading this policy at the root
-root level of the account, [like the root of a tree][policy-as-tree].
+level of the account, [like the root of a tree][policy-as-tree].
 For more
 complicated workloads, you can create nested policies, but we won't use that
 feature yet.